 Cats are natural predators, but no one really likes it when their cat catches birds.
 Even well-fed cats will hunt and the housecat has the advantage of having a safe haven indoors much of the time.

 The numbers of birds harmed really adds up.
 According to Mike Calver, PhD, of Murdoch University in Perth Australia: "Rough estimates suggest that pet cats kill 29.2 million birds and 57.4 million mammals annually in the UK, and 100 million birds annually in the USA."
-(From his article, which is linked to further down this page.)
+(His article is linked to further down this page.)

 The number of birds killed by owned domestic cats is accurately described here: Jury Still Out on Whether Cats are Killers But Prison is in the Cards by Mike Calver, PhD, Murdoch University in Western Australia.
 He is a recognized expert on the topic and he has published quite a number of scientific articles on cat-bird predation based on his field work.
 This article summarizes the problem well, and it includes this paragraph: